fmbot-discord/docs/docs/commands/featured.md

 Shows the user that is currently featured.

-Anyone that is registered in fmbot can get featured, on one condition: They must have used .fmbot in the last 3 days.
+Anyone that is registered in fmbot can get featured, on one condition: They must have used .fmbot in the last day.

 If you get featured, the music you listen to will be the bots avatar for an hour.
 People are able to see what and who is featured using `.featured`.